What Is Wrong With Buy and Bail?

 - Claude never makes another payment on his old home.
 A Notice of Default is filed and the home goes into foreclosure, subsequently going back to the bank.

-Why is Buy and Bail Against the Law?
+Why Is It Against the Law?

 In Claude's case, he falsified loan documents and deliberately lied on his loan application.
 That is mortgage fraud.
 Mortgage fraud happens when a borrower withholds information -- such as a deliberate intent to stop making payments to another creditor -- or falsifies information -- either of which would cause the new lender to reject the loan if the lender knew about it.